 Hen houses bought from produce stores are usually wooden enclosures or metal A-frame coops.
-However, you can make your own and choose from a number of designs.
+Alternatively, if you choose to make your own there are a number of designs that can be used.
 For example: a deep-litter system with an enclosure at ground level, usually on concrete, and a deep layer of litter (rice hulls, sawdust or wood shavings) that is changed regularly to ensure it remains dry and friable.
 Hens love scratching around in the litter.
-It absorbs manure and the mix of manure and litter makes great garden compost.
+Litter not only absorbs your hens’ manure but the mix of manure and litter can also make a great garden compost.
+Another type of chicken coop is a moveable pen that allows hens to eat insects, grass and seeds.
+This pen is then moved every day or two, so both the hens and the garden benefit.

-The hen house must have good ventilation and a draft-free, enclosed nesting area with a soft floor.
-Hen houses require regular cleaning and this should be considered during design and construction of the coop – build it from non-porous material in such a way that all surfaces can be easily cleaned.
-If you choose metal, remember that it gives no protection from the heat, and hens prefer cooler temperatures and can experience heat stress if temperatures are too hot (if they are panting they are feeling hot).
-Make sure the door is big enough for you to get in to check and clean the house.
-A sloping floor towards the door helps cleaning and drainage.
+The hen house must have good ventilation, be draft-free, and have an enclosed nesting area with a soft floor.
+Hen houses require regular cleaning and this should be considered during design and construction of the coop such as building it from non-porous material so that all surfaces can be easily cleaned.
+A sloping floor towards the door can help with cleaning and drainage.
+Also don’t forget to make sure the door is big enough for you to get in to check the birds and clean the house.

-Before you decide on building the hen house, it makes sense to ask your local council if there are any regulations on its size or location.
-Agriculture departments (e.g. in New South Wales https://www.dpi.nsw.gov.au/animals-and-livestock/poultry-and-birds) often have good information on various types of hen houses suitable for backyards as well as general information on hen care and management.
-An alternative to the traditional chicken coop is a moveable pen that allows hens to eat insects, grass and seeds.
-The pen is moved every day or two, so both the hens and the garden benefit.
+Before you decide on building your hen house, ask your local council if there are any regulations on its size or location.
+Agriculture departments (e.g. in New South Wales) or local poultry fancier’s society can often have good information on various types of hen houses suitable for backyards as well as general information on hen care and management.